Ali-Jan/Careem_Ridesharing_Dashboard/README.md

 ## Feedback and Collaboration

 Your feedback is invaluable!
-If you have suggestions or want to collaborate, feel free to reach out or open an issue in this repository.
+If you have suggestions or want to collaborate, feel free to reach out at www.linkedin.com/in/AliJanAli3131.

----

-## License

-This project is open-source and available under the [MIT License](LICENSE).